jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/buffer-overflow-series.md

 To start, we first need to figure out our "offset".
 The offset is the distance, in characters, between the beginning of the buffer and the position of the `$eip`.
 This can be visualized with the `gdb-gef` utility by setting a breakpoint (a place to pause the runtime) in the `main()` function:

-{% ccb html:true caption:'GEF - \"GDB enhanced features\"' url:'gef.readthedocs.io/en/master/' url_text:documentation %}
+{% ccb html:true terminal:true caption:'GEF - \"GDB enhanced features\"' url:'gef.readthedocs.io/en/master/' url_text:documentation %}
 <span style="color:#EC0101"><b>gef➤  </b></span>b main
 Breakpoint 1 at <span style="color:#367BF0">0x80492d7</span>
 <span style="color:#EC0101"><b>gef➤  </b></span>r